russell/bb-pytest/README.rst

   The mode that should used to track the progress of the step.
 Valid options are "pytest" or "xdist".

+pytestArgs
+  The pytest arguments to be passed on command line

+verbose
+  The pytest '-v' argument, also used to properly process output from pytest. ('-v' shall not be used in pytestArgs)

 Example
 -------